lifo101/ip/README.md

 ### Notes

 This library is not complete and is missing certain CIDR, Subnet and other miscellaneous IP features.
+Most of the IP conversion routines use `BCMATH` to do calculations which means this library is not the fastest it could be.
+Once the library is in a more stable state I may start attempting to optimize certain bits.

 Feel free to send pull requests with missing functionality.

 ### Examples

 The translation routines are IP agnostic, meaning they don't care if you pass in an IPv4 or IPv6 address.
+All IP calculations are done in `Decimal` which is perfect for storing in databases.

 ```php
 use Lifo\IP\IP;